 Other people may be issued a badge if their disability is permanent and substantial and causes inability to walk or considerable difficulty in walking.
 Applicants will need to demonstrate that their ability to walk is affected to the extent that they would be unable to access goods or services unless allowed to park close to shops, public buildings and other facilities.

 The applicant’s inability to walk or severe difficulty in walking must be permanent and not just intermittent or temporary.
 Things such as difficulty in carrying shopping are not taken into account.

 A badge may also be issued to people who have a severe disability in both upper limbs, regularly drive a motor vehicle but cannot operate, or have considerable difficulty operating, all or some types of parking meters or pay and display equipment.
 A badge will not be issued under this rule to a person who will be travelling purely as a passenger.

 Children under two years of age may be eligible for a badge if they need to have bulky medical equipment with them at all times, such as an oxygen supply, or if they have a specific condition which may require them to be near a vehicle, either to receive treatment in the vehicle, or be transported quickly to a place where they can be treated.

 Organisations that care and transport disabled people may be eligible for a badge.
-Please refer to our online application form
+Please refer to this online application form.